Best Running Shoes Fully Reviewed & Compared in 2020

 Thanks to the shoe’s mesh upper, they are really breathable and allow for great ventilation.
 They don’t fit tightly either, which allows for more ventilation.
 If you like your shoes a little loose (but not too loose, of course) these are a great option.

-As far as durability, these shoes rank high.
+As far as durability, these running sneakers rank high.
 They are made of high-quality material and the sole itself has proven to hold its own for the long haul.
 They pods featured by the shoe’s design also hold up over time and get more comfortable with prolonged use—so you don’t have to worry about them wearing down.

 10. Hoka One One Clifton 5